SC5/sc5-styleguide/README.md

 <a name="option-filesConfig"></a>
 **filesConfig** (array, optional) **(Experimental feature)**

+All HTML markup sections defined in the KSS block is dynamically compiled inside the styleguide thus it is possibly to use Angular directive inside the markup.
+These external directives are lazy loaded in the styleguide Angular application. `filesConfig` configuration parameter could be used to define lazy loaded files.
+Files are only required, not copied automatically.
+You need make sure that files are copied inside the styleguide output directory when generating the styleguilde.

 Configuration array containing paths to the dependencies of the hosted application

     filesConfig: [